For this comparison we are compare an American style fridge / freezer and a Steca Fridge Freezer

 850 Watt hours per day x 4 days of no sunshine = 3400 Watt hours

 Doubling battery size gives a better battery life so 3400 x 2 = 6800 Watt hours.

 Volts multiplied by Amps equals Watts so a single 12Volt 200Ah (Amp hour) battery has the capacity to deliver 12V x 200Amps = 2400 Watt hours or approx three batteries

 It’s generally not a good idea to connect too many batteries in parallel.
 Which is what we would have to do to get 12 Volts from three batteries.
 Batteries charge/discharge more efficiently when connected in series so connecting two 6 Volt solar batteries to get 12Volts is better.

-The more powerful the battery the heavier it gets (there’s lead in them) so higher power 6 Volt and 2 Volt models versions are easier to source, move and install.
+The more powerful the battery the heavier it gets (there’s lead in them) so higher power 6 Volt and 2 Volt off grid batteries are easier to source, move and install

 Two 280 Amp hour 6 Volt batteries will give us 2 x 280 Ah x 6Volt = 3360 Watt hours